NORTHERN TANZANIA BIRDING TOUR: DETAILED ITINERARY

 Out on the shortgrass plains, the avifauna is quite different, and here we will be looking in particular for the very attractive Yellow-throated Sandgrouse (wonderfully common in Serengeti), as well as the aptly-named but bizarre-looking Secretarybird, Hooded and White-headed Vultures, Collared Pratincole and Chestnut-bellied Sandgrouse.

-Northern Tanzania: Day 14 Today we will leave the Serengeti plains behind, feeling both happy and sad.
-Happy to have seen so much, sad to be leaving it all behind!
+Northern Tanzania: Day 13 Today we will leave the Serengeti plains behind and return to the Arusha area for a two nights stay, feeling both happy and sad.
+Happy to have seen so much, but sad to be leaving it all behind!